Effective Tips and Treatments for Immediate Relief from Sciatic Pain

 Sciatica is an irritation of a nerve that can be incredibly painful.
 While it is usually not something serious or dangerous, severe cases may require surgical intervention.

-This brief guide will go over what sciatica is, its common causes, treatment options, and when you should see a doctor.
+This brief guide will go over what sciatica is, its common causes, sciatica pain relief treatments, and when you should see a doctor.

 Understanding Sciatica